Table of Contents

 Natural Clues in Forest Navigation

-Even without a compass, you can determine approximate direction from natural indicators:
+Even without a compass, you can estimate direction using natural indicators:

 Maintaining a Straight Line